Coccyx: Structure

 The coccyx is formed of three, four or five rudimentary vertebrae.
 It articulates superiorly with the sacrum.
 In each of the first three segments may be traced a rudimentary body and articular and transverse processes; the last piece (sometimes the third) is a mere nodule of bone.
 The transverse processes are most prominent and noticeable on the first coccygeal segment.
 All the segments lack pedicles, laminae and spinous processes.
-The first segment is the largest; it resembles the lowest sacral vertebra, and often exists as a separate piece; the remaining ones diminish in size rostrally.
+The first segment is the largest; it resembles the lowest sacral vertebra, and often exists as a separate piece; the remaining ones diminish in size caudally.

 Most anatomy books incorrectly state that the coccyx is normally fused in adults.
 It has been shown that the coccyx may, in some people, consist of up to five separate bony segments, the most common configuration being two or three segments.

 Surfaces

 The anterior surface is slightly concave and marked with three transverse grooves which indicate the junctions of the different segments.
 It gives attachment to the anterior sacrococcygeal ligament and the levatores ani and supports part of the rectum.
 The posterior surface is convex, marked by transverse grooves similar to those on the anterior surface, and presents on either side a linear row of tubercles – the undeveloped articular processes of the coccygeal vertebrae.
 Of these, the superior pair are the largest, and are called the coccygeal cornua they project caudally, and articulate with the cornua of the sacrum, and on either side complete the foramen for the transmission of the posterior division of the fifth sacral nerve.